Benchmarks

 Prince Akatoki London’s E-Commerce UX

 Prince Akatoki London’s overall e-commerce UX performance is poor.
-Their UX is especially thwarted by usability issues related to broken “Booking” Checkout Process, “Booking” Checkout Process, and Property & Room Detail Pages performances.
+Their UX is especially thwarted by usability issues related to broken “Booking” Checkout Process, poor Property & Room Detail Pages, and mediocre Homepage & Main Navigation performances.

 Get Premium Research Access